DjangoGirls/tutorial/django_urls/README.md

 ## What is URL?

-A URL is simply like a web address, you can see a URL every time you visit any website - it is visible in your browser's address bar:
+A URL is simply like a web address, you can see an URL every time you visit any website - it is visible in your browser's address bar (yes! `127.0.0.1:8000` is an URL!
+And http://djangogirls.com is also an URL):

 ![Url](images/url.png)

-Every page on the internet needs its own URL.
-This way your application knows what it should show to the user who opens a URL.
+Every page on the Internet needs its own URL.
+This way your application knows what it should show to a user who opens an URL.
 In Django we use something called `URLconf` (URL configuration), which is a set of patterns that Django will try to match with the received URL to find the correct view.

 ## How URLs work in Django?

-Let's open up the `mysite/mysite/urls.py` file and see how it looks:
+Let's open up the `mysite/mysite/urls.py` file and see how it looks like:

     from django.conf.urls import patterns, include, url